Cookie Preferences

 Key Takeaway

 The SQE preparation market is diverse.
-Providers like BARBRI and QLTS School focus on flexible, online-first models, while traditional players like BPP and ULaw offer more structured, classroom-based options at a premium price.
-Your choice will depend heavily on your budget and preferred learning style.
+Some providers focus on flexible, online-first models with AI-driven personalisation, while others offer more structured, classroom-based options at a premium price.
+Your choice will depend heavily on your budget, preferred learning style, and whether you need the structure of in-person classes.

-• The Model: BARBRI’s methodology is built around its proprietary learning engine, ISAAC (Intuitive Study Assistant and Coach).
-It uses AI to analyse your performance on multiple-choice questions (MCQs) and creates a personalised study plan, focusing on your weaker areas.
-This data-driven approach is highly efficient.
+• The Model: Built around adaptive learning technology that analyses your performance on practice questions and creates a personalised study plan, focusing on your weaker areas.
+This data-driven approach can be highly efficient.

-• Materials: You get access to a huge bank of practice questions, concise textbooks, and on-demand video lectures.
+• Materials: Large banks of practice questions, concise digital textbooks, and on-demand video lectures.
 The focus is on active learning rather than passive listening.

 • Best For: Disciplined self-starters who trust a data-driven approach.
-It’s also a strong choice for international students who need a flexible, remote option.
+Also a strong choice for international students who need a flexible, remote option.

 Feeling Overwhelmed by Choice?